tengstrand/lein-polylith/readme.md

 ```
   Starts a prompt for current workspace.

-  When working from the prompt every command will run instantly with no delay.
+  When working from the prompt every command will executed instantly with no delay.
   Another advantage is that you don't have to repeat 'lein polylith' all the time.
   Just type (e.g.) 'info' instead of 'lein polylith info'.